cvra/can-bootloader/README.markdown

 * Jump to application (0x01).
 No parameters.
 Simply starts the application code.
 * CRC flash region (0x02).
 2 parameters : start and end adress of the region we want to check.
 Returns the CRC32 of this region.
 * Write flash (0x03).
 Parameters : Start adress and sequence of bytes to write.
-Returns CRC32 of the written data.
+Returns nothing.
 * Read flash (0x04).
 Parameters : Start adress and length.
 Returns sequence of read bytes
+* Check write status (0x05).
+Parameters: None.
+Returns: True if a write is currently in progress, False otherwise.

+# Multicast write
+When using multicast write the reccomended way is the following :
+1. Write to all board using multicast write command (0x04).
+2. Wait for one board to reply with 'True'
+3. Poll every board write status, wait until every board has finished.
+4. Ask each board to compute the CRC of the page you just wrote.
+If a board is wrong, reflash just this one.

 # Flash layout
 The bootloader resides in the N flash pages.